mostlybadfly/jekyllsite/_posts/2015-10-23-ajax-buttons.md

 comments: true
 ---

 Over the past few months I've been helping my friend with a cocktail recipe app called [Giggle Water](https://github.com/tomekr/giggle_water).
-It has been great contributing and learning new things about Rails and getting first hand experience contributing to the development of an application.
+It has been great contributing and learning new things about Rails and getting first-hand experience contributing to the development of an application.
 One of the more complicated things I've had to do required creating 'add' or 'remove' buttons depending on whether or not a drink ingredient was already in a user's bar.
 This had to be done without a page reload and also provide a flash notification when a drink was added or removed from the bar.
-This would involve an ajax request and the use of JavaScript to change elements in the view.
+This would involve an Ajax request and the use of JavaScript to change elements in the view.

 To begin, the button existed on the ingredients index page.
 Where the button will render, I created a partial to render an 'Add' or 'Remove' button depending on context.